ang-zeyu/infisearch/docs/src/search_configuration_styling.md

 <img src="./images/dark-theme-fullscreen.png" alt="Preview of dark theme (fullscreen)">
 </div>

-## Input Element As a Button
+## Styling the Fullscreen UI Input Button

-Where the `input` option passed to `initMorsels` is concerned, Morsels adopts a minimally invasive approach to styling, preferring to leave this to your individual site's preferences.
+Morsels adopts a minimally invasive approach to styling your `<input>` element (except for the one that comes with the fullscreen UI), leaving this to your individual site's styling.

-For reasons of accessbility however, some minimal styling is applied when using the [fullscreen UI](./search_configuration.md#ui-mode) to convey the intention of a button.
+For accessibility, however, some minimal styling is applied when using the [fullscreen UI](./search_configuration.md#ui-mode) to convey the intention of a button (which opens the fullscreen UI).
 This is limited to:
-- A `background` + `box-shadow` + `color` application on *focus* only
+- A `background` & `box-shadow` & `color` application on *focus*

   These are applied with a `!important` modifier as they are key to conveying keyboard focus, but are also overridable easily with Morsels' css variables.
-- `cursor: pointer` application on *hover* only
+- `cursor: pointer` application on *hover*

-You may override and addon to these styles as needed, to convey the intention of a button further.
+Accessibility labels and roles are also automatically set.

+**Applying Input Button Styles under `mode='auto'`**

-If using the default [UI mode](./search_configuration.md#ui-mode) of auto, you can also set a different [placeholder](./search_configuration.md#ui-mode-specific-options), and use the `.morsels-button-input` selector to apply your styles only when the fullscreen UI is in use.
+If using the default [UI mode](./search_configuration.md#ui-mode) of `auto`, which switches between the dropdown and fullscreen UI dynamically, you can also set a different [placeholder](./search_configuration.md#ui-mode-specific-options), and/or use the `.morsels-button-input` selector to apply your styles only if the fullscreen UI is used.
 For example,

 ```css
 .morsels-button-input:focus:not(:hover) {
     background: #6c757d !important;
 }
 ```

-Accessibility labels and roles are automatically set however, so you needn't worry about those.